tigase/tigase-xeps/docs/push-notifications/encrypt.md

 Instead of the form mentioned above, the XMPP server SHOULD create a JSON object with following fields:
 * `unread` - containing a number of unread messages
-* `sender` - containing a bare JID of a stanza sender causing this notification
+* `sender` - containing a JID of a stanza sender causing this notification _(should be bare JID, with exception for JingleMessageInitiation as in this case full JID is required)_
 * `type` - type of the push notification:
 	* `chat` - for 1-1 messages
 	* `groupchat` - for MUC rooms and groupchat messages